History of Alabama: Progressive era (1900–1930)

 Progressive reforms cost money, especially for the improved school system.
 Eliminating the inefficiencies of the tax collection system helped a bit.
 Reformers wanted to end the convict lease system, but it was producing a profit to the government of several hundred thousand dollars a year.
 That was too lucrative to abolish; however the progressives did move control over convict lease from the counties to a statewide system.
 Finally the legislature increased statewide funding for the schools, and established the policy of at least one high school in every county; by 1911 half the counties operated public high schools for whites.
 Compulsory education was opposed by working-class families who wanted their children to earn money, and who distrusted the schooling the middle class was so insistent upon.
 But it finally passed in 1915; it was enforced for whites only and did not apply to farms.
 By 1910 Alabama still lagged with 62 percent of its children in school, compared to a national average of 71 percent.

 The progressives worked hard to upgrade the hospital and public health system, with provisions to require the registration of births and deaths to provide the information needed.
 When the Rockefeller Foundation identified the hookworm as a critical element in draining energy out of Southern workers, Alabama discovered hookworm cases in every county, with rates as high as 60 percent.
 The progressive genius for organization and devotion to the public good was least controversial in the public health area and probably most successful there.
-Prohibition was a favorite reform for Protestant churches across this entire country, and from the 1870s to the 1920s, Alabama passed a series of more restrictive laws that were demanded by the Women's Christian Temperance Union (WCTU) and other reform elements.James Benson Sellers, The prohibition movement in Alabama, 1702 to 1943 (U of North Carolina Press, 1943.
+Prohibition was a favorite reform for Protestant churches across this entire country, and from the 1870s to the 1920s, Alabama passed a series of more restrictive laws that were demanded by the Women's Christian Temperance Union (WCTU) and other reform elements.